 - 21: Play

 - 24: Overlay

-To load a tracking analysis previously tracked in FastTrack, click on the Open Folder button (1) and select the Tracking_Result folder of the analysis to review.
-In the case where the image sequence was tracked several times, the last tracking analysis is stored in the Tracking_Result folder and the previous tracking analysis in the Tracking_Result_Date folders.
-Click on the Reload button (2) to reload the tracking data if necessary.
+To load a tracking analysis previously tracked in FastTrack, first click on the Open button (1) and select a movie or an image of an image sequence.
+If the movie was tracked several times, the last tracking analysis is stored in the Tracking_Result folder and the previous tracking analysis in the Tracking_Result_Date folders and can be loaded using the Open Tracking_result directory button (2) (can only be activated if a movie is loaded).
+Click on the Reload) button (3) to reload the tracking data if necessary.
 The software can only load a tracking analysis if the folder architecture is preserved, .ie the folder with the image sequence has to have a sub-folder named Tracking_Result containing at least the tracking.txt file.

 Several tracking overlay options are available on the tracking overlay panel (24):